AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/analytics-tracking-server.md

 ---

-# Verwenden eines Analytics-Trackingservers{#use-an-analytics-tracking-server}
+# Verwenden eines Analytics-Trackingservers

-If you are using an older version of at.js or mbox.js, you must specify an analytics tracking server for activities that use [!DNL Analytics] for [!DNL Target] (A4T).
+If you are using an older version of at.js or mbox.js, you must specify an Analytics tracking server for activities that use [!DNL Analytics] for [!DNL Target] (A4T).

 >[!NOTE]
 >